Iliketrainshmm/IBM-work-exp/README.md

   -d [DEBUG], --debug [DEBUG]
                         Enables debug mode
   -e [DRYRUN], --dryrun [DRYRUN]
-                        Generates a post and sends it to server
-                        (Will delete it from folder after)
-  -m [MULTIINDEX], --multiindex [MULTIINDEX]
+                        Generates a post and sends it to server (Will delete it from folder after) -m [MULTIINDEX], --multiindex [MULTIINDEX]
-                        Executes serially from 30 days ago to
-                        now (1000 calls per day at random
+                        Executes serially from 30 days ago to now (1000 calls per day at random times) with 30 post output files
-                        times) with 30 post output files -u [ingest_url], --ingestionurl [ingest_url]
+  -u [ingest_url], --ingestionurl [ingest_url]
                         Ingestion url to fake/make calls -f [direct_url], --directorurl [direct_url]
-                        Director url to rollover in multiindex
+                        Director url to rollover in multiindex mode -a [numbofapis], --numberofapis [numbofapis]
-                        mode
-  -a [numbofapis], --numberofapis [numbofapis]
-                        Total number of APIs (Should be equal
-                        to or more than the number of Products)
-  -b [numbofapps], --numberofapps [numbofapps]
+                        Total number of APIs (Should be equal to or more than the number of Products) -b [numbofapps], --numberofapps [numbofapps]
-                        --Total number of Apps (Should be equal
-                        to or more than the number of corgs)
-  -c [numbofcorgs], --numberofcorgs [numbofcorgs]
+                        --Total number of Apps (Should be equal to or more than the number of corgs) -c [numbofcorgs], --numberofcorgs [numbofcorgs]
-                        Total number of corgs (Should be equal
+                        Total number of corgs (Should be equal to or less than the number of Apps) -q [numbofproducts], --numberofproducts [numbofproducts]
-                        to or less than the number of Apps)
+                        Total number of Products (Should be equal to or less than the number of APIs) -l [numbofloops], --numberofloops [numbofloops]
-  -q [numbofproducts], --numberofproducts [numbofproducts]
-                        Total number of Products (Should be
+                        Total number of loops to make
-                        equal to or less than the number of
-                        APIs)
 ```

 Config file: